oneeve8/kobble-data/content/feamber.md

 This is a limited realm of existence.

 It has boundaries, set limits, it is defined by a mind or consciousness.
 Brought into being by an intelligence, ordered by an intelligence, defined by an intelligence.
 People do not like the word God anymore.
-Its loaded withLets call it divine.
+Its loaded with preconceived ideas— God.
+Lets call this intelligence divine for now

 Who is this Divine Intelligence?
 Many people have different ideas of who or what this consciousness is.
 There are many different religions.